georgiaewhitney/fac-portfolio/README.md

-# fac-portfolio
+# FAC26 Skills Bootcamp Portfolio
-A portfolio of my learnings through the pre-Apprentice course of FAC26
+A portfolio of my learnings through the pre-Apprentice Skills Bootcamp for FAC26

 ## Topics